 - Garlic cloves – the star of the dish.
 We’re using both garlic powder and minced garlic cloves to infuse even more garlicky flavor

 - Chicken broth – you could use a dry white wine instead

 - Lemon juice – to balance the creamy element and add a vibrant touch

 - Cream – a bit of heavy cream pulls the luscious sauce together!

 - Parmesan cheese – the crown jewel to top it all off.
 Always use fresh parm as opposed to the stuff in a bag.

 How to make creamy garlic pasta

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

 Boil the pasta.
 Meanwhile, cut the chicken breasts in half lengthwise and sprinkle them with the garlic powder and some salt & pepper.
-In a skillet, cook the chicken for 5-6 minutes/side or until golden and cooked through, then transfer to a plate.
-You'll make the sauce in the same skillet by doing a quick roux with the butter and flour, then whisk in the chicken broth and lemon juice, followed by the cream.
+In a skillet, cook the chicken until golden and cooked through, then transfer to a plate.
+Make a quick roux, then whisk in the broth and lemon juice, followed by the cream.

 Once the sauce has thickened a bit, stir in the parmesan cheese.
 Cut the chicken into strips and add it to the sauce along with the drained pasta, then toss!